wp-plugins/idx-broker-wordpress-plugin/readme.txt

 = Do I need an IDX Broker account in order to use this plugin? =

 Yes.
 IDX Broker manages your IDX feed by building forms, results, and property details pages that match your website or blog design.
 All IDX feeds require approval from a local board or MLS.
 If you are not a member of a local board or MLS, or your MLS does not provide an IDX data feed, then you will be unable to add IDX Broker plugin functionality to your WordPress site. <a href="http://www.idxbroker.com/idx_qanda.php">Read more about IDX Broker and IDX Feeds.</a>

+= Should I use the advanced synchronization features, or leave that to my developer? =

+We recommend that you leave the advanced synchronization feature to your developer.
+One exception to this rule is if you understand how WordPress manages security settings including CHMOD settings.
+If you don't know what CHMOD settings are, you should not attempt to synchronize your WordPress with IDX pages.
+Simply <a href="http://www.idxbroker.com/support/kb/contact.php">contact our support team</a> <strong>once you have finished making changes to your WordPress blog or site using the plugin</strong>, and we will update your IDX pages with those changes.

 == Screenshots ==